astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 }
 ```

-#### `Deposit`
+### `deposit`

-Deposits given lp amount and allocates ASTRO.
+Stakes LP tokens in a specific generator (inside the Generator contract).
-Execute this message by the LP token contract address from which you want to make a deposit.
+In order to stake in the Generator contract, you should execute this message inside the contract of the LP token you want to stake.
 ```json
 {
   "send": {